yy8597/soysaucejs/README.md

 If you would like to contribute, fork the repo (git@github.com:brandingbrand/soysauce.git) and make pull requests.
 You will need to have Compass and Jammit.

 	gem install compass
 	gem install jammit

+To compile the css run this command in the main directory:

+	compass watch
+	-OR-
+	compass compile

+To bundle the javascript run this command in the main directory:

+	jammit

 ### 1) Carousel